 ALL MY THOUGHTS.
 The logs are moving to Substack!
 If you’ve never seen my logs, check them out here.
 Since December 2021, I’ve been uploading my notes-to-self onto my website.
 I write them in prose, so I get the dual benefit of remembering and practicing writing.
 I archive these each month, and recently learned how to set up a secondary “nav bar” on Substack using “home page links.”
 Feels like the web circa 2006.
 Check it out here.
 Little by little, I’ll migrate the old log archive over.

 ONE WEEK IN 60 SECONDS.
 2023 feels like the future.
-I chat with AI, my coffee mug heats itself, and my glasses have cameras in them that record my memories.
-The hardware is made by Rayban, and the software is made by the devil.
+I chat with AI, my coffee mug heats itself2, and my glasses have cameras in them that record my memories.
+The hardware is made by Rayban, and the software is made by the devil3.
 Given my roots in VR, I was a willing guinea pig for this experiment.
 I’ll eventually explain how this all works, but for now, I want to know your reactions with no context.
 Here’s a video showing clips from the last 7 days, all recorded through my glasses.